minamoto-group/scopus/README.md

 ```

 ## 2. Add an author
-One you find an author ID of interest, you can add the author to the list (authors.xlsx).
+One you find an author ID of interest (let's say it is mine, 54881747200, obtained above), you can add the author to the list (authors.xlsx).
 To do so,
 ```
 $ python3 scopus.py a
 Enter Author ID: 54881747200